akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice nodded, embarrassed.
 "Of course.
 A fox."

-She turned back toward the hall.
+She turned back towards the hall.
 As she did, a shape flickered at the edge of her vision—just beyond the well, where the shadows pooled deepest.
 She froze.
 A figure?
 A man?

 A large moth, pale as a ghost, fluttered up from the darkness and brushed her cheek.
 She gasped, swatted it away, and laughed at herself—a short, shaky sound.